 Using the toilet

 Cleaning the perineal area thoroughly after using the toilet helps prevent urinary tract infections.
-Get your older adult in the habit of using moist wipes, especially after bowel movements.
+Get your older adult to use moist wipes, especially after bowel movements.

-Moist wipes are much more effective at cleansing than toilet paper – just be sure to fold to a clean section each time they wipe.
+Moist wipes are much more effective at cleansing than toilet paper—just be sure to fold them to a clean section each time you use them.
 (Note: Flushing moist wipes down the toilet, even the “flushable” type, can clog plumbing.)

 Adding an inexpensive bidet to the toilet is another option for keeping sensitive parts clean.